-Wangchuk, Supporters Continue Fast On Day 5, Pay Tribute To Ratan Tata
+Wangchuk, supporters continue fast on Day 5, pay tribute to Ratan Tata

-New Delhi: Climate activist Sonam Wangchuk, who is on an indefinite hunger strike along with his supporters at Delhi's Ladakh Bhawan, paid tributes to Ratan Tata on Thursday.
+New Delhi, Oct 10: Climate activist Sonam Wangchuk, who is on an indefinite hunger strike along with his supporters at Delhi's Ladakh Bhawan, paid tributes to Ratan Tata on Thursday.

 The hunger strike entered its fifth day on Thursday.